bekmuxtorov/learning_management_system/README.md

-# learning_management_system
+# core_django_project
-Learning Management System
+The core of the django project